graphprotocol/hypergraph/docs/recap-and-future-strategy.md

 We could start with something simple that relies on a server managing the latest state.
 We can experiment and verify what works for users and what doesn't.
 In parallel we can develop the blockchain part or we just delay it and move to the blockchain later once we are sure due smart contracts being expensive to develop.

+Alternatively we might just like Beehive and be happy with it.

 ### Identity

+This highly depends on key management.
+If we use a key management relying not relying on a blockchain we could make wallets completely optional.
+This would open it up to a larger audience that doesn't want to integrate wallets or use Privy.

-Personally I'm not a fan of the wallet experience.
-The embedded wallets from Privy look great, but I haven't looked into the details yet.
-I worked on and with the OPAQUE protocol which would allow to build embedded wallets.
-The main concern for me is the UX of signing messages to e.g. create an invitation.
-Due our explorations we can use wallets as the primary auth method, but again it comes with some limitations.
-Ideally this most of the time hidden away from the user and only required in certain cases e.g. when doing a crucial action like creating an invitation link to a space/group.
+If we rely on blockchains the embedded wallets from Privy look promising, but I haven't looked into the details yet.
+I worked on and with the OPAQUE protocol which would allow to build embedded wallets so people don't have to use Privy.

+If we require wallets we could even abstract them away and the build a auth layer where developers and users don't have to know about wallets.

 ### Invitation